28 June–1 July 2002

 When the tide was well on the way out, we headed back to camp.
 I insisted that Peter take the bream, as this was not enough to feed the four of us, but it was enough for him and Maureen.
 He grudgingly accepted, but later passed them on to a young English couple who were camped next to him.
 He and Maureen were very generous neighbours.

 Sunsets at Cape Keraudren were especially lovely.
 The sea would turn the exact shade of pink you find inside an abalone shell, and the sky would take on the rest of the colours.
-The rugged shoreline was silhouetted against this wonderful display, so when people ascended the small hill near our camp to take photographs, they would appear as a black shadow against all the colours of mother-of-pearl.
+The rugged shoreline was silhouetted against this wonderful display, so when people ascended the small hill near our camp to take photographs, they would appear as a black shadow against mother-of-pearl.

 Cape Keraudren was a tricky camp, partly due to the fact that we were camping in sand, and partly due to the wind.
 The fly screens on our annexe were effective in keeping the wind out, and the shade cloth on the floor helped to suppress the sand.
 But by our third morning we were ready to push on to Port Headland.
 Getting the tent packed away was a bit of a struggle, but we’re old hands at it now.
 We arranged to meet Maureen and Pete at a caravan park at South Headland, and we pulled out about an hour after they left.